Heych88/udacity-RoboND-Kinematics/README.md

 [![6DOF arm in action](misc_images/video.png)](https://youtu.be/r3gGQV-yjX0)

-## Writeup
+## Project website

-The [writeup.md](writeup.md) contains details of the code and mathematicle derivations used in this project.
+This repository has an accompanying project page, contains the theory and details behind the code.
+It can be found [here](https://www.haidynmcleod.com/robot-arm-kinematics).

 #### External repositories